 speedctl on your machine, you can use it to install the Speedscale Operator in your cluster.
 It is recommended to use the default settings (at least for the first run through).
 Now, instrument all the

 This will guide you through an installation wizard, and at the end you should see the following:

 ✔ Deployments patched. ℹ Patched default/podtato-head-entry ℹ Patched default/podtato-head-hat ℹ Patched default/podtato-head-left-arm ℹ Patched default/podtato-head-left-legp ℹ Patched default/podtato-head-right-arm ℹ Patched default/podtato-head-right-leg

 Now you need to generate some traffic, which can be done by simply refreshing your browser a few times.

 After a few minutes, you should see the various services on your home page like so:

 Drill Down for API Visibility

-podtato-head-entry you can see a map which shows the relationship of the various services.
-The entry service is responsible for fetching images from all of the other services which you can clearly see in the service map:
+podtato-head-entry, you will see a map that shows the relationships among the various services.
+The entry service is responsible for fetching images from all of the other services, which you can clearly see in the service map:

-Going down into the table you can see exactly what the call is from the entry service to each outbound API.
-It is actually fetching the SVG of the image that is shown on the home page.
+Going down into the table, you can see exactly what the call is from the entry service to each outbound API.
+It is fetching the SVG of the image that is shown on the home page.
 In your own apps, you can use this drill down to inspect what is being sent and received between your internal and external services.
-Perhaps a SaaS endpoint changed the body of responses and your current libraries aren’t up-to-date – Speedscale’s traffic viewer can help diagnose the issue.

-By using this observed traffic, we ran replay as a load and performance test scenario to understand the limits of our kubernetes cluster.
-Click on the Generate a Snapshot button and this portion of traffic will be analyzed and stored for future use.
-(Accept the default settings in the wizard).
+By using this observed traffic, you can replay the traffic as a load or performance test scenario to understand the limits of our Kubernetes cluster.
+Click on the Generate a Snapshot button and this portion of traffic will be analysed and stored for future use.
+(Accept the default settings in the wizard.)